navis-org/navis/docs/source/api.rst

 Vispy 3D viewer
 ---------------
-Using :func:`navis.plot3d` from a terminal will spawn a Vispy 3D viewer object which has a bunch of useful methods:
+Using :func:`navis.plot3d` from a terminal will spawn a Vispy 3D viewer object which has a bunch of useful methods.
+Note that this requires one of navis' ``vispy-*`` extras to be installed, so that vispy has a backend.

 .. autosummary::
     :toctree: generated/